Logistic regression

 \[ \hat{p}=\widehat{P(y=1)}=\frac{e^{-2.27}}{1+e^{-2.27}}\approx 0.09. \]

-So, an email with no exclamation marks has a 9% chance of being spam.
+So, our model predicts that an email with no exclamation marks has a 9% probability of being spam.

 Interpreting the slope is tricky